NuBrakes Blog Brake Pad Replacement: 8 Step Process to Change Your Brake Pads Image

 • Poor braking performance

-If it takes longer than usual for a vehicle to stop, this could be because the brake pads are worn down, your brake fluid is low, or there is some unwanted material trapped within the braking system.
-You should contact a brake mechanic as soon as possible to ensure that you stay safe on the road.
+If it takes longer than usual for a vehicle to stop, it could be because the brake pads are worn down, your brake fluid is low, or some unwanted material is trapped within the braking system.
+You should contact a brake mechanic as soon as possible to make sure that you stay safe on the road.

 • Vibration under braking

-If you experience vibration every time you hit the brakes this could be caused by warped rotors, contaminated rotors or pads, anti-lock braking system activation, or out-of-round drums.
+If you experience vibration every time you hit the brakes, this could be caused by warped rotors, contaminated rotors or pads, anti-lock braking system activation, or out-of-round drums.
 Vibrations may also arise due to sensitive braking due to incorrect or greasy brake pad linings, misadjusted master cylinder pushrod, or a faulty proportioning valve.
-Make sure to contact a car mechanic as soon as possible if you believe there may be a problem with your brake system.
+Contact a car mechanic as soon as possible if you believe there may be a problem with your brake system.

 • Thin brake pad

 If you see a brake light warning on your dashboard, this can indicate that your brake pads are getting worn and need to be replaced, you need to check the brake fluid in your master cylinder because there is a leak or your parking brake has a problem or is still engaged.
-Make sure to have a car mechanic look at the light and inspect your brakes to make sure your brake system is working.
+Have a car mechanic look at the light and inspect your brakes to ensure your brake system is working.

 How Often Should You Replace Brake Pads?

-On average, brake pads and rotors should be replaced every 25,000 to 65,000 miles.
-Replacement periods can depend on various factors such as the condition, the thickness of the brake pads, the type of driving, the type of pads, the weight of the vehicle, and the size of loads carried.
+Brake pads and rotors should be replaced every 25,000 to 65,000 miles.
+Replacement periods can depend on various factors, such as the condition, the thickness of the brake pads, the type of driving, the type of pads, the weight of the vehicle, and the size of loads carried.

 You should inspect the following parts of your vehicle: